What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 #10 Spend Time at a Dubrovnik Museum

-There are several museums in Dubrovnik, both in the Old Town and outside the city center.
-Visiting the museums is one of the fun things to do in Dubrovnik when it rains…or when it’s simply too hot to be outside.
+Visiting a museums is one of the fun things to do in Dubrovnik when it rains…or if it’s simply too hot to be outside.

 Red History Museum